Tandon Mathematics Honors Program

 - Maintain a cumulative GPA of 3.65 or above

 - Obtain Department Approval.
-Applications to the Tandon Mathematics Honors Program may be submitted here.
+Applications to the Tandon Mathematics Honors Program may be submitted after completing your first year of enrollment at NYU, and before applying for graduation, here.

 - Of the courses required for the Mathematics Major, Honors Program participants must take at least four advanced honors level courses from the list below: